nettles-jarrod/Flipper/README.md

 Flipper - (!ORM)
 ===

-Flipper is a simple micro-mapper.
-You can use it to map data to a class, existing object, or even your Doctrine or Propel entities.
-It was born out of frustration with having to specify complicated associations between Doctrine entities in order to build reports.
+Flipper is a simple way of writing SQL and having it map to objects.
+You can use it to map data to any type of class; even your Doctrine or Propel entities!
+It was born out of frustration with having to specify complex associations between Doctrine entities in order to build complicated reports.

 **This project is still very much in development!
 Certain aspects may change significantly, or disappear altogether!
 Proceed with caution!**